epwalsh/obsidian.nvim/README.md

     -- Optional, if you keep notes in a specific subdirectory of your vault. notes_subdir = "notes",

+    daily_notes = {
-    -- Optional, if you keep daily notes in a separate directory. daily_notes = {
+      -- Optional, if you keep daily notes in a separate directory. folder = "notes/dailies",
-      folder = "notes/dailies",
+      -- Optional, if you want to change the date format for daily notes. date_format = "%Y-%m-%d"
     },

     -- Optional, completion.